-For a complete copy of West Coast University's Title IX Policy Governing Students and Associates: Title IX Policy
+For a complete copy of West Coast University's Title IX Policy: https://westcoastuniversity.edu/legal/title-ix

 NON-RETALIATION

 Retaliation is defined as the taking of an adverse action against a person because of his or her opposition to unlawful discrimination or participation in a complaint, investigation, or lawsuit about discrimination.
 Retaliation includes acts like taking actions to affect a person's academic or school-related activities such as threats, unjustified negative evaluations, unjustified negative references, or increased surveillance, and any other action such as an assault or unfounded civil or criminal charges that are likely to deter reasonable people from pursuing their rights.